Things to do in New Orleans with Teens- or Anyone!

 Market to get po-boy in French Quarter

-You don’t have to pay a lot for good food in New Orleans.
-Some of the best eats are sandwiches bought in the middle of the night from a corner market.
-Grab a po’ boy sandwich– fried shrimp is my favorite- dressed simply with lettuce, tomato, and remoulade.
-The other local sandwich you must try is a muffuletta, a fabulous torrent of Italian meats on a thin bread with a green olive salsa.
+You don’t have to pay much for good food in New Orleans.
+Some of the best sandwiches are bought from a corner market in the middle of the night.
+Grab a po’ boy sandwich—fried shrimp is my favorite—dressed simply with lettuce, tomato, and remoulade.
+The other local sandwich you must try is a muffuletta, a fabulous torrent of Italian meats on thin bread with a green olive salsa.
 So good!

 Best Thing to Do at Night in the French Quarter